 Hand Carved Silver Jewelry

 Aboriginal peoples have always made objects of artistic value.
 If you want to know what to buy in Whistler to display in your home or to give as a gift, purchase some authentic aboriginal art.
 Hand-carved silvery and gold jewelry are very popular pieces of First Nations art that many visitors buy from Whistler and other parts of Canada to bring home as souvenirs.
+Check out the SLCC Squamish Lillooet Cultural Center in the upper village for their gift shop (It is close to the Magic Chair and Blackcomb Gondola).

 Tim Hortons Mug